 If you are or were someone who cuts for emotional release or out of pain, you should consider your mental well being, levels of health, etc. and consider talking with a licensed psychologist or psychiatrist before getting involved in blood magick.
 There is no reason to develop or worsen bad habits or recall them.
 In no way should this practice be about the releasing of mental stresses or the joy of self-harm.
 It is a way to deepen your connection with the spirits you work with.

 And true, over time, it gets easier to get blood, but you shouldn’t revel in the joy of self-harm.
 (That is self-destructive behavior that should be evaluated by you and a medical professional if necessary.)
 I still don’t enjoy the experience of the blood letting myself, but I do enjoy the magickal results it brings.

 The easiest way to use your own blood in a magickal ritual it to anoint a sigil with a few drops of blood right before calling the spirit or focusing on the sigil.
 Literally, you just need to get the blood, put it on the sigil, then “open” or “charge” the sigil in whatever way seems best to you or follows your tradition/current.

 Some people like to use an athame (a ritual blade with no other purpose than ritual work), particularly with animal sacrifice.
-And a small portion of them slice many areas of their bodies to do this, and sometimes you’ll see scars on places like their shoulders.
-[Not going to call anyone out, but if you look at photos of some at least semi-famous black magicians, you’re bound to see this.]
+And a small portion of them slice many areas of their bodies to do this, and sometimes you’ll see deep scars on their bodies.
+[Not going to call anyone out, but if you look at photos of some black magicians, you’re bound to see this…]

 To use menstrual blood is rather simple, you just need to bring something soaked with it into the ritual with you, then at the proper time, anoint the sigil with as much as you’d like (though, again, a few drops will likely suffice).
 If you’re so inclined, you could also free bleed.